dilinjer/rearrange/README.md

 Rearrange

-This module is used to rearranging names.
+A module to rearrange names.